woolts/wool-browser/README.md

 # Wool Browser

+**This project is very early pre-alpha, not everything described here exists, and much of it will not work as expected.**

-This is a collection of packages for creating websites and web apps with [wool](https://github.com/woolts/wool).
+Wool Browser is a collection of packages for creating websites and web apps with [wool](https://github.com/woolts/wool).

 ## Getting Started